hellcatz/verusProxy/README.md

     "pool" : {
       "host" : "na.luckpool.net",
       "port" : 3956
-    },
+    }

-By default, authorization from miner will be used to create pool connections for each.
+By default, authorization from miner will be used to create pool connections for each (requires xnsub support in miner software)
-Optionally, you may force all miners to use the specified proxy wallet.
+Optionally, you may force all miners to use the specified proxy wallet (does not require xnsub support in miner software)

     "wallet": "WALLET_ADDRESS",
     "password": "x"